 Use Specific Language

-Avoid using language that leaves the meaning of the question vague or open for interpretation.
-This can skew responses and doesn't provide you with meaningful insight.
+Avoid using language that is vague or open to interpretation.
+This can skew responses and doesn't provide meaningful insight.

 Consider the following example: